infojunkie/music-l10n/experiments/sheet-player/README.md

 This library is cool because it plays [soundfonts](https://en.wikipedia.org/wiki/SoundFont), which are a format to exchange instrument samples commonly used by various MIDI synths.
 The sheet player comes preloaded with 3 sondfonts, the last of which, **Qanoon**, is an example of a locally-generated one.

 To generate a local soundfont, you need to run `../soundfont-generator/soundfont-generator.rb` which takes a standard `.sf2` file and outputs a compatible sample structure that the library can load.
+Then edit `soundfonts.json` to include your soundfont in the dropdown.

 ## Music engraving and score definition
 Sheet music display is implemented using [VexFlow](https://github.com/0xfe/vexflow).